the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = Difference between indicated measure and the U.S. is not significant at 95% confidence interval.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>